Puerto Rico on a Budget | How to Stay, Eat, and Travel Cheaply

 Explore Puerto Rico’s Caves

-Puerto Rico is home to hundreds of breath-taking caves.
-While some sport an entrance fee, like Cueva Ventana and the Camuy Caverns, you can visit others for free, like Cueva del Viento, Cueva del Indio, and Cueva de las Golondrinas.
+Puerto Rico is home to hundreds of breathtaking caves.
+While some have an entrance fee, like Cueva Ventana and the Camuy Caverns, you can visit others for free, like Cueva del Viento, Cueva del Indio, and Cueva de las Golondrinas.
+Check out my full list of the top Puerto Rico caves for more.

 👉 Looking for more stuff to do in Puerto Rico?
 Read my complete guide to the top activities you can do visiting the island.